 Molina covers the services described in the Summary of Benefits and Coverage and Schedule of Benefits documentation for each Molina Marketplace plan type.
 If there are questions as to whether a service is covered or requires prior authorization, please reference the Prior Authorization tools located on the MolinaMarketplace.com website and Availity Essentials portal.
-You may also contact Molina at (855) 237-6178.
-This number is available on all business days from 8 a.m. to 5 p.m.
+You may also contact Molina at (888) 858-3973, 8 a.m. to 5 p.m., MST, excluding State holidays.

-Verification of benefits
+Verification of Benefits

 Detailed information about benefits and services can be found in the Schedule of Benefits made available to Molina Marketplace Members via the Molina Member Portal.
-Providers can access Schedule of Benefits documents via the Availity Essentials portal at Provider.
-Molina Healthcare.com.
+Providers can access Schedule of Benefits documents via the Availity Essentials portal at provider.MolinaHealthcare.com.